suzaram3/SpotifyHistory/README.md

 ### Obstacles
 - Authenticating through the Spotify proved to be challenging without using the third party framework Spotipy.
-I could not figure out how to authenticate without using the framework but just using the requests library.
+I could not figure out how to authenticate without using the framework.

 - I wanted to gather all songs streamed from the beginning of the year but I ran into issues using the **user-read-recently-played scope**